petenorth/unified-jboss-ocp/README.md

 * Red Hat JBoss Data Grid

 ### Description

-Poll the JDG service and search for data with a location matching the content of environment variable 'ISSUE_LOCATION'.
+Periodically search the JDG instance using Infinispan Query DSL to search for location data embedded in the message.
+By deafult, this is 'Birmingham New Street', but can be any TIPLOC or location identifier identified in the ref data in [reference-data.xml](refdataloader/src/main/resources/ref/reference-data.xml).
+To change this, add an environment variable of *ISSUE_LOCATION* to the deployment config using one of the values in the aforementioned reference data file.

 ## Web